-If proper procedure is followed, the tenant must agree to the approved rent increase in order to remain in the unit.
-If the tenant refuses an approved rent increase, the landlord may evict the tenant.
+If proper procedure is followed, the tenant must agree to the approved rent increase in order to remain in the unit or request to move.
+If the tenant refuses an approved rent increase but stays in the unit, the landlord may evict the tenant for non-payment of the rent, if any portion of tenant's rent is unpaid.
 Rent increases will require submission of a Request for Rent Increase (or Request for Tenancy Approval if a new lease is to be executed) and will be granted as follows:

 - 1. It has been at least 12 months since the tenant first leased the unit. - 2.
-A completed Request for Rent Increase form has been submitted to the PHA at least 60 days in advance. - 1.
-The requested rent is comparable to the rents charged for comparable units. - If a new lease is requested by the landlord, a completed and signed Request for Tenancy Approval must be submitted 60 days prior to the effective date of the rent increase.
+A completed Request for Rent Increase form has been submitted to the BGHD at least 60 days in advance. - 1.
+The requested rent is comparable to the rents charged for comparable units. - 2.
+If a new lease is requested by the landlord, a completed and signed Request for Tenancy Approval must be submitted 60 days prior to the effective date of the rent increase.
 The Request for Tenancy Approval is used in place of the Rent Increase Request form.